 Service Provider Initiated Flow¶

 With the SP initiated flow for Single Sign On, the user accesses the Controller first and is redirected to the configured Identity Provider (IdP) for authentication and optional authorization.
+If the user is associated with multiple Orgs (tenants), the user is also asked to specify the Org name that they wish to access.
 The resulting assertion is then forwarded to the controller which uses the provided details to calculate the user's role.

 IdP Initiated Flow¶